PoisotLab/ms_metaweb_perspectives/README.md

-Having a general solution for inferring *potential* interactions (despite the unavailability of interaction data) could be the catalyst for significant breakthroughs in our ability to start thinking about species interaction networks over large spatial scales.
+Having a general solution for inferring *potential* interactions (despite the unavailability of interaction data) could be the catalyst for significant breakthroughs in our ability to start thinking about species interaction networks over large spatial scales [@Hortal2015SevSho].
 In a recent overview of the field of ecological network prediction, @Strydom2021RoaPre identified two challenges of interest to the prediction of interactions at large scales.
 First, there is a relative scarcity of relevant data in most places globally -- paradoxically, this restricts our ability to infer interactions to locations where inference is perhaps the least required; second, accurate predictions often demand accurate predictors, and the lack of methods that can leverage small amount of data is a serious impediment to our predictive ability globally.

 Following the definition of @Dunne2006NetStr, a metaweb is a network analogue to the regional species pool; specifically, it is an inventory of all *potential*